 He served as the Provincial Chaplain to the Order of Daughters of the King for six years, and as Diocesan Chaplain of the Order from 2003 to 2010.
-He represented both the Dioceses of Washington and Southern Virginia as a Deputy and Alternate to serveral General Convention.
-He served also as a member of the Standing Committee and Commission on Ministry in the Dioceses of Washington and Southern Virginia, and was President of the Standing Committee in Southern Virginia.
+He represented both the Dioceses of Washington and Southern Virginia as a Deputy and Alternate to several General Convention.
+He served also as a member of the Standing Committee and Commission on Ministry in the Dioceses of Washington and Southern Virginia and was President of the Standing Committee in Southern Virginia.

 Seminary & Presbyterian School of Christian Education.
-For ten years, he served as a member of spiritual faculty with the CREDO Institute.
+For ten years, he served as a member of the spiritual faculty with the CREDO Institute.

-Education Arts Music Ministry) is an outreach ministry to children that seeks to enrich their lives and support their growth, development and achievement through a comprehensive program of experience and instructions in academics and the arts.
+Education Arts Music Ministry) is an outreach ministry to children that seeks to enrich their lives and support their growth, development, and achievement through a comprehensive program of experience and instructions in academics and the arts.
 Scores of students from the community are enrolled in this ministry throughout the year.

 He is also the founder and President of the Trinity Development Corporation whose purpose is to help empower the underserved of the Washington, DC areas to achieve self-sufficiency through counseling, and education and improving access to adequate health care.
 Trinity Development Corporation is also a leading provider of HIV/AIDS education and prevention services and operates six centers in various wards of the District of Columbia.
-This ministry that addresses health disparities has realized almost two millions in funding from local and federal sources.
+This ministry that addresses health disparities has realized almost two million in funding from local and federal sources.

-of “Preserving Life, Ensuring Future Generation Ministry,” a parish based HIV/AIDS education and prevention program that received over $100,000 in grants.
+of “Preserving Life, Ensuring Future Generation Ministry,” a parish-based HIV/AIDS education and prevention program that received over $100,000 in grants.
 The program reached over 2000 high school and college students in Petersburg, Virginia.